ebzzry/ebzzry.github.io/git-github.md

 A Brief Git & GitHub Walkthrough
 ======================================================================

-This presents a succinct Git tutorial, using the GitHub workflow.
+This short tutorial shows how to use Git with a GitHub workflow.
 The `$` symbol, represents the prompt.
 The editor used in this tutorial is [vi](https://en.wikipedia.org/wiki/Vi).
 A short introduction to _vi_ is located at <http://www.nuxified.org/vi_survival_guide>.